Pony Baseball Rules 2016

 wear a protective cup during practice and games.
 Catchers must wear a catcher's

-allowed.
+Metal cleats are allowed.
 Baseball bats - please see note above.

 5. MOVEABLE BASES: On those fields were the bases move, the player should